 Carrer de la Fàbrica, 30, 07013 Palma, Illes Balears

 As the name of this restaurant implies, Bros was opened a year and a half ago by the brothers Jose and Juan of course with a location in the hip and more local area of Palma, Santa Catalina.
 The brothers have together managed to open a place that is a treat to all of your senses.
-That means that the decoration is beautiful with creative handmade plywood furniture, green plants and Eames chairs, the food tastes amazing, and the staff are the most friendly we came across in Palma.
-Bros’ menu is rustic with a mix of traditional and innovative options and contains everything from a angus burger to Iberian ham and grilled octopus.
+That means that the decoration is beautiful with creative handmade plywood furniture, green plants and Eames chairs, the food tastes amazing, and the staff is the most friendly we came across in Palma.
+Bros’ menu is rustic with a mix of traditional and innovative options and contains everything from a Angus burger to Iberian ham and grilled octopus.
 We were especially fond of the trumpet shrimps and the fried sausage.

 Carrer de Cotoner, 54, 07013 Palma, Illes Balears

 Bianco e Rosso – authentic Italian dinner with great outdoor seating

 If you at some point might tire a bit of tapas, I understand.
 Therefore it is very optimal that there are restaurants in Palma that also serve other food, like Bianco e Rosso, an authentic Italian restaurant – the staff speaks Italian!
 Maybe that is just a simple trick to acting like they are real Italians, but I doubt it.
 The menu contains everything Italian, pizza, pasta, fish, steak, endless bottles of red wine, and tiramisu as dolce.
 Bianco e Rosso has outdoor seating on the pedestrian street and it is a very cosy place to have a late-night dinner.

 Carrer de la Fàbrica, 6, 07013 Palma, Illes Balears